Dzeri96/nest-ng/README.md

 - Added summary to article page
 - Added granular Disqus control
 - Scrollable code boxes
+- HTML meta tag `description` now comes from the `Summary` markdown metadata, instead from the article content

 Nest is a theme for [Pelican](http://docs.getpelican.com) 3.5+, a static site generator written in Python.